THEA 202: Stage Acting II - Intermediate

 - critique/analysis of individual’s own performances

-- apply concepts of purposeful collaboration
+- apply concepts of purposeful, diverse and meaningful collaboration which respects all participants

 - text analysis